-dRofus is a unique planning, data management and BIM collaboration tool. dRofus provides all stakeholders with comprehensive workflow support and access to building information throughout the building lifecycle.
+dRofus is a unique planning, data management and BIM collaboration tool that provides all stakeholders with extensive workflow support and access to building information throughout the building lifecycle.

 Plan, create and manage building data input from every stakeholder capturing relevant building/project information for all objects in BIM, cross domain, discipline and model; including data outside of the BIM platform.

 dRofus` advanced plug-ins to Revit and ArchiCAD provide excellent workflow support for architects and engineers.
 Integrate program data with design for validation of building requirements and bidirectional synchronization between dRofus and project models.

 Capture client requirements and manage facility standards across multiple projects.
 Room templates and global items catalouge help standardize rooms and content to kick start new projects.

 All changes applied to dRofus are logged.
 The logs will show who changed what and when.
 Apply log notes and use changelists to communicate why changes were made.
 Advanced search capabilities make it easy to schedule or report relevant changes.

 dRofus has over 70 built-in PDF reports and Excel exports.
 Our clients can also utilize XF Designer, a third party report template authoring tool, to create specialized reports of their own.
 We can also create custom PDF reports to fit the project/organization requirements.

 Data is securely stored on a central server allowing users to connect and read data regardless of their physical location, all you need is a PC and internet connection.
 User access rights are controlled to ensure data security.
 Read and write permissions are controlled on a detailed level for all modules in dRofus.

 dRofus gives you the ability to structure the planned rooms in a project in a a clear, organized manner.
 All rooms are assigned with a unique room function number, programmed area and other project defined parameters. dRofus enables all involved parties to access room and area overviews